 - Implant Cases: what is the ideal occlusal scheme and how do we achieve it?
 If I don’t load the implant(s), am I going to overload the other teeth?

 - Are there working and/or non-working interferences?
+What are they?
 Will that cause problems?

 - Have the teeth moved because of orthodontic instability or because of adverse occlusal forces?